abzicht/svgocode/Readme.md

 # Note: all length units are in mm, speed is in mm/s
 gprefix: "gcode that is placed at the start of the output"
 gsuffix: "gcode that is placed at the end   of the output"
+length-unit: "mm" # Can be "mm" or "in".
+The unit is applied on gcode and all distance/speed variables in the plotter profile.
 plate:
     center: # Center coordinates of the plotter's base plate "x": 150